Cosmological Constant in a Quantum Gravity Theory for a Piecewise-linear Spacetime

 Our results demonstrate that there is a simple QG theory which satisfies the basic requirements for a QG theory: to be well-defined and to have a good semiclassical limit.
 This is achieved by assuming that the spacetime is described by a piecewise-linear manifold corresponding to a triangulation of a smooth manifold.
 Hence in this QG theory the spacetime triangulation is physical, and not an auxiliary structure whose purpose is to define the smooth manifold limit.
 A curved space QFT can be then understood as an approximation for this QG theory with finitely many degrees of freedom, which is analogous to fluid dynamics being an approximation for the molecular structure of a fluid.

-Furthermore, the PL QG theory can reproduce the observed value of CC.
+Furthermore, the PL QG theory can reproduce the observed value of the CC in the sense that the observed value of the CC belongs to the spectrum of the CC operator.
 The QG corrections to the classical action can be calculated by using the usual QFT with a physical UV cutoff $K$, which corresponds to the minimal edge length $L_K$ in a triangulation with large edge-lengths $L_\e \gg l_P$, so that $L_K \gg l_P$.
 There is an upper bound on $L_K$, coming from the LHC experimets, and it is given by $L_K < 10^{-20}\,m$.
 An important assumption for the validity of the QFT approximation is that the number of the edge-lengths $E$ in a triangulation $T(M)$ is large, so that we can approximate the discrete sums over the cells in $T(M)$ with the integrals over the smooth manifold $M$.

 {\bf Acknowledgments}